tobybenjaminclark/mema/docbank/mema_page_framework.md

 > Please note that returning back to the main menu may cause a **circular dependency** within the codebase and there is a special command to do this, to avoid the circular dependency, this is `self.parent.reset_path()`, which resets the page back to the main menu.

 > Another note regarding page transitions is to always handle cleanup before calling `parent.reset_path` or `parent.switch_content` internal to the class.
 Contrary to popular belief, the `del` and `__del__` keywords in python aren't called when an object is explicitly deleted.
 We reccommend declaring a **specific destructor method** that will be called immediately before switching page.

+# Existing Content in the MeMa Page Framework
+This section will overview the state of the current codebase and should be updated if any changes are made.